Smithsonian/SpatiotemporalMatchingOfAnimalPositionsWithRemotelySensedDataUsingGoogleEarthEngineAndR/README.md

 3 - Boyd Orr Centre for Population and Ecosystem Health, Institute of Biodiversity, Animal Health & Compar-ative Medicine (IBAHCM), University of Glasgow, G12 8QQ, UK.

-The tutorial to use the code to fit species distribution models in Google Earth Engine is available at: https://literate-memory-c6b516cb.pages.github.io/
+The tutorial to use the code to extract remote sensing data matching the timestamp of animal locations is available at: https://literate-memory-c6b516cb.pages.github.io/

 The file CaseStudy2_RCode.R contains the code to replicate case study 2.